Daniel Sedin: Modo Hockey (1997–2000)

 Aged 16, Daniel and Henrik began their professional careers in 1997–98 with Modo Hockey of the Swedish Hockey League.
 Daniel recorded 12 points over 45 games during his rookie season.
 In his second professional year, he led Modo in scoring with 42 points in 50 games, helping the club to its second regular season title in team history.
 Daniel then added 12 points in 13 playoff games as Modo advanced to the Le Mat Trophy Finals, where they lost to Brynäs IF.
-At the end of the campaign, Daniel and Henrik were named co-recipients of the Golden Puck, the Swedish player of the year award.
+At the end of the campaign, Daniel and Henrik were named co-recipients of the Guldpucken, the Swedish player of the year award.

 The Sedins were considered top prospects for the 1999 NHL Entry Draft.
 Rated as the top draft-eligible players from Europe, they were expected to be top five selections and expressed a desire to play for the same team.
 As they were unlikely to be picked by the same team, their agent, Mike Barnett, president of international talent agency IMG, presented them with two options to circumvent the usual NHL draft process, allowing them to play together.
 The first option was for the pair to enter the 1999 Draft and not sign with their respective NHL clubs for two years, allowing them to become unrestricted free agents.
 This option required that they play junior hockey in North America, which was not their intention.
 Barnett also suggested either Henrik or Daniel opt out of the 1999 Draft, hoping that the team that selected the first twin would select the other the following year.
 On the possibility of the Sedins' playing for separate teams, Vancouver Canucks Scout Thomas Gradin commented, "They're good enough to play with anyone, but separately their capacity might decrease by 10 or 15 percent."
 Nevertheless, Henrik and Daniel both entered the 1999 Draft expecting to be selected by separate teams.
 However, then-Canucks general manager Brian Burke already possessed the third overall pick and through a series of transactions he obtained the second overall pick.
 He used these second and third overall picks to select Daniel and Henrik, respectively.
 Gradin notified them of the Canucks' intentions five minutes before the Draft.
 Although Tampa Bay Lightning general manager Rick Dudley was ready to make Daniel his first overall choice before opening negotiations, he was convinced by Burke and Barnett that Daniel would not sign unless his brother was on the same team.